Chukeze/ecommerce-showcase/README.md

-Ecommerce Platform created using Microservice and Event-driven archture
+Ecommerce Platform created using Microservice and Event-driven architecture

 ## Features